Logo

 Training: the cost/value trade-off

-‘…When I train now, I am not training to be strong or handsome – just better than I was yesterday’
+"When I train now, I am not training to be strong or handsome – just better than I was yesterday"

-OK, so the Muscles from Brussels probably wasn’t addressing a room full of agency execs when he said this, but there’s definitely something in that quote for businesses serious about improvement.
+Jean-Claude Van Damme said "When I train now, I am not training to be strong or handsome – just better than I was yesterday’ OK, so the Muscles from Brussels probably wasn’t addressing a room full of agency execs when he said this, but there’s definitely something in that quote for businesses serious about improvement.

 Training budgets are at best hard to come by, at worst non-existent.
 More often than not they’re top of the list in cost-cutting exercises – even in businesses that start off with the best intentions.